koushik-ms/om-vignarajaya-namaha/README.md

 As soon as you clone/ fork the repository, change the firebase config information in `src/index.html` to match your project configuration.
 Check out [the docs](https://firebase.google.com/docs/web/setup) on obtaining this information.

-After updating that information to reflect credentials of your firebase project, use `firebase deploy` or `firebase serve` to run the application.
+After updating that information to reflect credentials of your firebase project, use `firebase init` to create a new `.firebaserc` file.
+You may need to authenticate first with the `firebase login` command.
+While running `firebase init` select the services needed (current version needs only hosting), the project details, public directory as src.
+Accept option to rewrite URLs (single-page web application) and DO NOT overwrite src/index.html.

+Once this step is complete, you can use `firebase deploy` or `firebase serve` to run the application.